bytecodealliance/cranelift.dev/index.md

 such as its [intermediate representation][IR], CLIF.
 Many of the [Wasmtime documents][wasmtime-docs] are also applicable: Cranelift is developed in-tree in Wasmtime and generally follows its development, testing and release processes, for example.
-The [contributing] documentation may be especially useful.

-For users of Cranelift, the [API] documentation for the main crate [`cranelift-codegen`](https://docs.rs/cranelift-codegen) and its auxiliary helpers for IR producers and Wasm-centric embedders, [`cranelift-frontend`](https://docs.rs/cranelift-frontend) and
+For users of Cranelift, the API documentation for the main crate [`cranelift-codegen`](https://docs.rs/cranelift-codegen) and its auxiliary helpers for IR producers and Wasm-centric embedders, [`cranelift-frontend`](https://docs.rs/cranelift-frontend) and